We do more than tackle fires and rescue people. Catch up with all the latest that we have been involved in.

 Current vacanciesIf you need to get in touch or find a form.
 Remember phone 999 if it is an emergency.

 How to contact usOur organisation is one of the busiest fire and rescue services in the UK, serving a population of nearly two million people.
-The Service’s Chief Fire Officer is Neil Odin, and Shantha Dickinson is the Deputy Chief Fire Officer.
+The Service’s Chief Fire Officer is Sabrina Cohen-Hatton, and Shantha Dickinson is the Deputy Chief Fire Officer.

 We provide many critical services, such as our award-winning Arson Task Force, medical co-responders in partnership with South Central Ambulance Service (SCAS), and since 1988 we have been sending volunteers to overseas disasters as part of the UK International Search and Rescue (UKISAR).

-Our operational staff are made up of a combination of full time, part-time and on-call firefighters; who work for the Service in addition to their main employment.
+Our operational staff are made up of a combination of full time firefighters, part-time and on-call firefighters; who work for the Service in addition to their main employment.
 To provide our communities with round-the-clock services.

 When you dial 999 and ask for the fire service it is a member of fire control team that you will speak to.
 Control deal with a huge variety of calls, dealing with hundreds of 100 different types of incidents.
 Without the skills and professional judgement of the highly trained members of Control, our firefighters could not operate as effectively as they do 24 hours per day, 365 days a year.